Aiman-G/Ryu-controller-port-statistics-monitoring-and-recording/README.md

 # Ryu-controller-port-statistics-monitoring-and-recording ( Extension )

-This is an extension of of Ryu controller "simple_switch_13" that collect the port statistics data to csv files.
+This is an extension of of Ryu controller "simple_switch_13" that collect the port statistics data to csv files (for more, read Ryu controller generous documentation).

 The code will generate an $n$ csv files, where $n$ is the number of datapaths ( OVS switches ).
 A time stamp field has been added, this is very  important if you want to do time-series data analyis.